szukiadam/DeepLearningKH1/kh4/README.md

 I used google colab since I was having computational difficulties with my own computer.

 In the end my model classifies all 300 test images correctly.

+**Result: 22/20.
+I was given 2 extra points for using callback and tensorboard. **